cmlflynn/MilkyWay-FRBs/README.md

 Some widths can be very large -- no width larger than 100 ms has significance as it is essentially undetectible in any present or planned survey.

+They are set up to produce around 350,000 sources.
+This can be controlled with Nfrbs -- this is the number simulated in order, after appropriate spatial selections are applied, results in around 350,000 sources.

 To analyse the FRBs:

 python analyze_frbs.py frbsample_ymw16_0.05_1.4_.csv 1e25 -1.5